 What are the contribution limits and what candidates do the limits apply to?

-Section 23, subsection 3(1), provides a contribution limit of \$2,600 from any person, other than the candidate, to elect an individual to the Missouri state offices of:
+Article VIII, Section 23.
+3(1), provides a contribution limit of \$2,600 from any person, other than the candidate, to elect an individual to the Missouri state offices of: